Dialog-IF/dialog/contributing.md

 contributors may need them to run tests etc.

 The documentation is in Asciidoc.
-The public-facing docs are currently built using Antora, and that build process is not part of this repository, and the docs themselves do not use Antora-specific syntax or extensions.
+The public-facing docs are currently built using Antora, though that build process is not part of this repository, and the docs themselves do not use Antora-specific syntax or extensions.

 ## Versioning